 Location: Holding the retreat off campus, for example, at a colleague's home, can be ideal.
 The novel and pleasant location and the absence of distractions help concentrate attention and make the occasion special.
 If you stay on campus, meet in a building different from the one where your offices are.

 suggested locations on campus

+Alumni Hall, 1st floor or 3rd Floor

+Wilson House

-Wilson House Common Room, Old Main
+Common Room, Old Main

 Borzello 116

 Seymour Union: McClelland Room or Ferris Lounge

 Food: